cBioPortal/datahub/docs/complete-curation-checklist.md

-This page describes the essential steps for curating publications for cBiorPortal.
+This page describes in detail the points to be implemented, when curating publications' data for the public instance of [cBioPortal](cbioportal.org)

-# File Naming
+- Files should be created following [this documentation](https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats)
 - Files should be named following [this chart](https://github.com/cBioPortal/datahub/blob/master/docs/recommended_staging_filenames.md)

-# Data
+# Data Sanitation
 ## Clinical Data
 ### General
 - The clinical file should be split to patient and sample level attribute files and should contain attribute meta headers